-To obtain your U-Pass TAP card, please visit the Cashiers Office located on the 1st floor of Brotman Hall, Monday-Friday, 9 a.m.-5 p.m.
-U-Pass TAP cards are available to all enrolled students and staff/faculty members who are currently employed by the university or auxiliary organizations.
-Please bring a valid CSULB ID.
-An initial fee of $5 will be charged for the cost of the physical TAP card.
+To take advantage of the U-Pass TAP program, please visit the Cashiers Office located on the 1st floor of Brotman Hall to obtain your TAP sticker.
+The Cashiers Office is open Monday-Friday, 8 a.m.-5 p.m.
+TAP stickers are available to all currently enrolled students or staff and faculty members who are actively employed by the university.
+Please bring a valid Beach ID and the one-time fee of $5 for the physical sticker.

-Student TAP cards are not active during times that they are not enrolled in classes; this includes summer break.
-Students who are not enrolled in the summer session, but are employed by the university during these months will continue to enjoy active TAP program services.
+Student TAP services are not active during times when not enrolled in the university; this includes the months during summer break.
+Students who are not enrolled in the summer session courses, but remain employed by the university will still enjoy active TAP services during this time.

 Travel from Los Angeles and Orange County

 Coming to Campus from Los Angeles: Metropolitan Transit Authority (MTA)

 The MTA 577 Express comes directly to the campus, and the Metro Blue Line train comes to downtown Long Beach, where riders can transfer to a Long Beach Transit bus to complete their trip to campus.
 CSULB faculty and staff may receive a reimbursement for the purchase of MTA transit fare by following these administrative guidelines.
 CSULB students taking 12 units or more may apply for a discounted TAP card by downloading an application and following the instructions provided on the MTA website.
 Plan your trip by calling 800.COMMUTE or by visiting www.metro.net.